riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 typically expect their instructions in-order, and do not tolerate misspeculation.
 Thus we can only issue a instruction to our co-processor when it has past the PNR head, and thus is no longer speculative.

+..
+[1]
+   This design sets up the *dispatch* and *commit* widths of BOOM to be the same.
+However, that is not necessarily a fundamental constraint, and it would be possible to orthogonalize the *dispatch* and *commit* widths, just with more added control complexity.

+..
+[2]
+   Because instructions within an ROB row are consecutive in the program, the instruction’s ROB bank implicitly provides the lower PC bits.

+..
+[3]
+   The tradeoff here is between longer latencies on exceptions versus an increase in area and wiring.